DebuggedMoon/comptia-study/README.md

 - [Multible Choise Question](#multible-choise-questions)

 #### Multible Choise Questions
-You are given a question and possible answers to that question.
+You are given set of questions and possible answers to that question.
 It is stated wheter there is more than one answer or not.
+There is a progress bar at the top of the page indicating how many questions are left.

 ## Potential Features
 - [ ] Leaderboards